-- The common trust fund as herein established shall be 1. known as "The University of Texas System Common Trust Fund" (originally designated as "Funds Grouped for Investment") and shall be under the control of the Board of Regents of The University of Texas System, as Trustee. - The purpose of the Common Trust Fund is to provide for 2. the collective investment of various endowment and trust funds held by The University of Texas System or by the Board of Regents of The University of Texas System in a fiduciary capacity. - No endowment or trust fund shall be admitted unless it is 3. under the sole control, with full discretion as to invest-ments, of the Board of Regents of The University of Texas System and/or an official or officials of The University of Texas System in his official capacity.
-However, no such official, other than the Board of Regents, the Executive Vice Chancellor for Asset Management, or [the-Executive]

-Director-for-Investments-and-Trusts] his or her designee, shall have any control over the management of the Common Trust Fund other than to request admittance or withdrawal of any endowment or trust fund under his control as designated trustee thereof.
+- 1. The Common Trust Fund as herein established shall be known as "The University of Texas System Common Trust Fund" (originally designated as "Funds Grouped for Investment") and shall be under the control of the Board of Regents of The University of Texas System, as Trustee. - 2.
+The purpose of the Common Trust Fund is to provide for the collective investment of various endowment and trust funds held by The University of Texas System or by the Board of Regents of The University of Texas System in a fiduciary capacity. - 3.
+No endowment or trust fund shall be admitted unless it is under the sole control, with full discretion as to investments, of the Board of Regents of The University of Texas System and/or an official or officials of The University of Texas System in his official capacity.
+However, no such official, other than the Board of Regents, the Executive Vice Chancellor for Asset Management, or his or her designee, shall have any control over the management of the Common Trust Fund other than to request admittance or withdrawal of any endowment or trust fund under his control as designated trustee thereof.
 No endowment or trust shall be admitted which contains a specific provision against commingling or whose investment restrictions prohibit purchase of securities as stated in Article II hereof.